 A living wage employer pays all direct and indirect employers the living wage rate for the region(s) in which they operate.

-1. Expression of Interest.
+- Expression of Interest.
 Complete initial contact form below.
-If you have questions, email Anne Coleman, manager of the Ontario Living Wage Network employer program: email@example.com.
+If you have questions, email Anne Coleman, manager of the Ontario Living Wage Network (OLWN) employer program: email@example.com.

-2. Application Review.
-We’ll review your enrollment form and contact you to address any questions and determine the level of recognition.
+- Application Review.
+The OLWN review your enrollment form and contact you to address any questions and determine the level of recognition.

-3. Declaration and Certificate Presentation.
-We set a date for you to sign the Living Wage Employer Declaration and receive your Living Wage Employer Certificate.
+- Declaration and Certificate Presentation.
+The employer signs the Living Wage Employer Declaration and receives their Living Wage Employer Certificate.

 Our Current Certified Living Wage Employers